net-lisias-ksph/KIS/Troubleshooting.md

 The log file is usually huge.
 Don't even try to copy/paste it to the forum.
 Instead, share the file via any free (or paid) sharing service, and provide a link on the forum.
 There are a lot of free services in the Internet that allow sharing files, many of them don't even require registration.
 However, some services put a lot of ads and scripts on their pages, so avoid using such websites.

-Here is just a few services that can help you sharing the file:
+Here are just a few services that can help you sharing the file:
 * __Google Drive__.
 If you have email on Gmail, then you have the drive.
-Put the file on the drive and set sharing permissions to "everyone with the link".
+Put the file on the drive and set the sharing permissions to "everyone with the link".
 Then, grab the link and post it on the forum.
 * [Uploadfiles.io](https://uploadfiles.io/).
 Just drag-n-drop or browse for the log file.
-The file will be persisted there for 30 days, but if you didn't get help after 30 days, then it doesn't matter anyways.
+The file will be persisted there for 30 days.
+If you didn't get help after 30 days, then it doesn't matter anyways.
 * [File Convoy](https://www.fileconvoy.com/).
 Browse for the log file and select a reasonable retaining period (21 days max).
 You may skip the e-mail option.

 [KIS forum]: http://forum.kerbalspaceprogram.com/index.php?/topic/149848-13-kerbal-inventory-system-kis-v150/